w3c/webappsec-permissions-policy/policies/optimized-images.md

     <iframe src="https://example.com" allow="unoptimized-images 'self' https://foo.com;">
     ```
     In this example, `unoptimized-images` is disabled everywhere except on the origin of the main document and on `https://foo.com`.

+**Future Development**

+Image formats affect file size.
+We want to support different default values for different image formats.
+We want to allow developers to specify the parameters as well.
+In practice, they would look something like this:

+    ```html
+    <iframe allow="unoptimized-images(BMP(1,0.5), JPG(1.5, 0.4)"></iframe>
+    ```
+Note: any otherwise unspecified formats will be using the default values.

 #### Examples